-- In one of the Warrior Cats field guides, one cat told a story about how his ancestor got chased through an old rabbit warren by some kind of terrier.
-He dashes out of one of the tunnels, only to get caught in a net and be at the mercy of the human and the dog.
+- Warrior Cats: In one of the field guides, one cat tells a story about how his ancestor got chased through an old rabbit warren by some kind of terrier.
+He dashes out of one of the tunnels, only to get caught in a net and become at the mercy of the human and the dog.

-- On The Electric Company, Spider-Man caught criminals this way.
+- In The Electric Company (1971), Spider-Man catches criminals this way with his webbing.

-- One episode in the second season of Who Wants to Be a Superhero? had this happen to the good guys early on to act as a lead-in to the supervillain death-trap challenge.
+- Who Wants to Be a Superhero?: One second season episode has this happen to the good guys early on to act as a lead-in to the supervillain death-trap challenge.

-- The Brawler subclass from Dungeon Fighter Online has a skill called Heaven's Net, where they throw a net forward and use it to pull enemies up to them, as well as immobilize them.
+- Dungeon Fighter Online: The Brawler subclass has a skill called Heaven's Net, where they throw a net forward and use it to pull enemies up to them, as well as immobilize them.

-- Warcraft III has the Ensnare ability, throwing a net on the unit to keep it from moving.
+- The Ensnare ability, throwing a net on the unit to keep it from moving.
 While it makes sense when bringing down air units to ground level, why ground units never try to break out is anyone's guess.

 - The Undead have a similar (air-only) ability with sticky web strands.

-- Parodied in The Order of the Stick, where the party gets trapped in a net on an island with an orc tribe hunting after them.
+- The Order of the Stick: Parodied when the party gets trapped in a net on an island with an orc tribe hunting after them.
 They quickly figure out a way to get out of the net, but Elan warns them that the presence of the net is proof that they were supposed to be caught, and that trying to escape from the net is ultimately futile because the narrative structure is working against them.
 They're then beat up while still removing the net.

-- Happened in Darkwing Duck several times, the most egregious of which is when a villain made entire of malleable, liquid water gets trapped in an ordinary net.
+- Darkwing Duck: This happens several times, the most egregious of which is when a villain made entire of malleable, liquid water gets trapped in an ordinary net.

-- In the Looney Tunes short "Elmers Candid Camera", Elmer puts a net over Bugs Bunny (or his prototype at any rate).
+- Looney Tunes: In Elmer's Candid Camera, Elmer puts a net over Bugs Bunny.
 Bugs then begins gasping for air and pretends to die, causing Elmer to sob and call himself a murderer.